European Monetary Union

 - How do central banks influence economic growth and inflation?

-- Which instruments do central banks have at their disposal?
+- Which instruments do they have at their disposal?
+And how do they work?

 - Is the euro area an “optimal currency area” as described in textbooks?

-- What are the objectives and instruments of different areas of economic policy (fiscal policy, structural reforms, financial stability policy)?
+- What are the objectives and instruments of different areas of economic policy (fiscal policy, structural policy, financial stability policy)?
 What is the division of labour with central banks?

 - What are the different views on the further development and deepening of the euro area?